July 23rd, 2022

 The Cost of Living in Florida

 Florida is one of the top vacation destinations in the country, but it can also be affordable too.
 If you are wondering how expensive it is to live in Florida, the cost of living in the state of Florida is 1% lower than the national average according to the cost of living index.
 But since the state is so big, it really depends on the city that you choose to live in.
 Some cities in Florida can rank lower or higher than the national average.
-Keeping this in mind, it is important to compare the cost of living in the cities that you are interested in moving to when choosing a place to live.
+Keeping this in mind, it is important to compare the cheapest places to live in Florida when choosing a place to live.
 When you decide to move make sure to budget enough so that you have enough money to move to Florida.
 If you are moving from New York, for example, make sure to budget at least $1,700 to $3,000.
 Many of the folks who are moving to Florida are traveling long distances to escape the cold and high cost of living in the north!

 Real Estate in Florida